redis/redis-doc/topics/benchmarks.md

 mildly useful.
 + Naively iterating on synchronous Redis commands does not benchmark Redis itself, but rather measure your network (or IPC) latency.
-To really test Redis, you need multiple connections (like redis-benchmark) and/or use pipelining to aggregate several commands.
+To really test Redis, you need multiple connections (like redis-benchmark) and/or to use pipelining to aggregate several commands and/or multiple threads or processes.
 + Redis is an in-memory data store with some optional persistency options.
 If you plan to compare it to transactional servers (MySQL, PostgreSQL, etc ...), then you should consider activating AOF and decide of a suitable fsync policy.